Modern display of the Confederate battle flag: Tennessee

-The current Flag of Tennessee was designed by Colonel Lee Roy Reeves, an attorney and officer of the Tennessee National Guard.
+The current flag of Tennessee was designed by Colonel Lee Roy Reeves, an attorney and officer of the Tennessee National Guard.
 The flag was officially adopted in 1905, replacing the original post-Civil War state flag.
-Although the symbolism is reported as referencing only the State of Tennessee, its color scheme, symbolism, and design evoke the Confederacy's flags.
-The red field and blue charge with white fimbriation evoke the Confederate Battle Flag.
+Although the symbolism is reported as referencing only the state of Tennessee, its color scheme and design evoke the Confederacy's flags.
+The red field and blue charge with white fimbriation evoke the Confederate battle flag.
 The placement of the vertical bar at the fly of the field evokes the Third National Flag of the Confederacy.
-The language the designer used to describe the three central stars ('the indissoluble trinity', albeit regarding the three 'Grand Divisions of Tennessee') and their central placement evokes the cross of St. Andrew of the Confederate Battle Flag.
-Vexillologist Steven A. Knowlton, an assistant professor and collection development librarian of the University Libraries of the University of Memphis, believes the relationship of the current Tennessee State Flag and the flags of the Confederacy is one of "pragmatic unity" with a "deeper symbolic recognition" linking it to the Confederacy.
+The language the designer used to describe the three central stars ('the indissoluble trinity', albeit regarding the three Grand Divisions of Tennessee) and their central placement evokes the cross of St. Andrew of the Confederate battle flag.
+Vexillologist Steven A. Knowlton believes the relationship between the current Tennessee state flag and the flags of the Confederacy is one of "pragmatic unity" with a "deeper symbolic recognition" linking it to the Confederacy.
 While there is no explicit evidence of any intention on the part of the designer to create a link, Knowlton believes many Tennesseans have perceived and continue to perceive a link, given the cultural and historical context.
-Christopher Ingraham of the Brookings Institution, citing Professor Knowlton, considers this a case of "plausible deniability" and that the flag is one of seven state flags visually continuing the legacy of the Confederacy.
+Christopher Ingraham, citing Knowlton, considers this a case of "plausible deniability" and that the flag is one of seven state flags visually continuing the legacy of the Confederacy.